inkle/ink/Documentation/WritingWithInk.md

 ...but note that the lack of weave-syntax and nesting in the above example isn't accidental: to avoid confusing the various kinds of nesting at work, you aren't allowed to include gather points inside conditional blocks.

-### Multiline list blocks
+### Multiline blocks

-There's one other class of multiline block, which expands on the list functionality previous mentioned.
+There's one other class of multiline block, which expands on the alternatives system from above.
 The following are all valid and do what you might expect:

  	// Sequence: go through the alternatives, and stick on last
 	{ stopping: